covcom/388COM/Week_08_Wearables/README.md

     }
     ```

-    some explanation here.
+    To send data from watch to phone, we'll need to use Google Play services.
+This is completely different from the case in lab 1 where you treat the watch as part of the app.
+First of all, we set up GoogleApiClient to use Wearable API.
+Then we test to see if we have any connections.
+To have the app work correctly, it's vital in this step that we have only 1 watch connected to the phone.
+Once we have the node id we can then send the message over.

-5. Create a new class called ListenerService for mobile module, insert the following code into the Java file
+5. Create a new class called ListenerService for the mobile module, insert the following code into the Java file.
+What happens here is that once we receive the Message, we'll display it as a Toaster.
+This is done by implementing the `WearableListenerService` interface.

     ```java
     public class ListenerService extends WearableListenerService {